 - Whom do they hire and how are they trained?
 Some businesses require specialists to handle customer service inquiries.
 Ask about their hiring process and what their training program is like.
 How do they keep up with the company and technology as it evolves?

 All of this information should help you make an educated decision should you chose to move forward with hiring an outsourced call center.
-For further assistance with your search, read our article, The Best Call Center Services for 2020.
+For further assistance with your search, read our article, The Best Call Center Services.